Rayman1204/dashboard/README.md

-This is a dashboard using HTML, CSS and Javascript
+This is a Basic dashboard template trial using React.js.